FollowTheProcess/cookie_pypackage/README.md

 * [Mkdocs](https://www.mkdocs.org): Easy markdown docs with Mkdocs, mkapi, and github pages

 * [Versioneer](https://github.com/python-versioneer/python-versioneer): Pre-configured version bumping, all you need to do is create a new tag.

+* [GitHub cli](https://cli.github.com): Option to use the new gh cli to create a GitHub repo for you after project creation.
+(You'll need to have this already set up)

 * Auto-release to [PyPI](https://pypi.org) when you push a new tag to master